ZeratuuLL/Reinforcement-Learning/Navigation/readme.md

       The jupyter notebook file I actually used to train the agent.
 It also contains the code for training with each algorithm
   * Report.pdf :

       A report of my experiments.
 Still updating.
+But I guess not many people will actually read that.
+So I listed the future interests here
+  * Future Plan/ On going:
+      Speed up Prioritized DQN

+      Implement Double DQN

+      Implement Rainbow

+      Implement olicy gradient (Working on it)